Backpacking Henry Coe State Park (Day 2): Creeks And Climbs

 After a tiring Day 1 backpacking at Henry Coe State Park, I was relieved to get a solid night of sleep.
 The frog choruses would ramp up and fade out every few hours, but it was oddly soothing listening to them.

-Initially, I was worried that ditching my cushy REI AirRail sleeping pad in favor of the NEMO Switchback (a closed-cell foam pad often called an "accordion" pad for the way it folds up) would destroy my back, but I was pleasantly surprised!
-Somehow that thing defies the laws of physics, which I got a first taste of that time I had to spend the night in a Yosemite Valley bathroom.
+Initially, I was worried that ditching my cushy REI AirRail sleeping pad in favor of the NEMO Switchback (a closed-cell foam pad often called an “accordion” pad for the way it folds up) would destroy my back, but I was pleasantly surprised!
+Somehow that thing defies the laws of physics, which I got a first taste of that time I spent the night in a Yosemite Valley bathroom.

 After greeting the dawn, I spread out my tent’s rainfly over a large rock (it had rained a bit overnight), and enjoyed my favorite Mexican Mocha concoction by the creek.